-Introduction and Need for Assistance Maximum Points: 10
+1. Introduction and Need for Assistance

 - a.
 Present the comprehensive framework of your proposed program. - b.
 Include the purpose and background of your program. - c.
-Justify the need for your project and clearly describe the unmet AI/AN psychology workforce needs in AI/AN communities. - d.
-Describe the social determinants and health disparities that impact AI/AN communities and how your proposed program will serve the IHS and Tribal health care programs as well as provide support to IHS scholarship recipients. - e.
-Discuss how these social determinants have historically affected access to AI/AN health care and have impacted AI/AN student's access to education, specifically psychology education. - f.
-Demonstrate your program's substantial benefit to Indian health programs. - 2.
+Justify the overall need for your proposed program.
+Include the unmet AI/AN nursing workforce needs in AI/ AN communities. - d.
+Explain how the proposed program will serve the IHS and Tribal health care programs as well as support to IHS scholarship recipients. - e.
+Describe the target population to receive IHS scholarships.
+We give funding preference to schools of nursing that recruit, retain, and graduate AI/AN veterans and veterans who have medical military experience. - f.
+Describe your overall approach to increase the number of registered nurses, nurse midwives, and nurse practitioners who deliver health care services to AI/AN.
+Include how you will increase the number of AI/AN nursing students recruited, retained, and graduated. - g.
+Describe the social determinants and health disparities that impact AI/AN communities.
+Discuss how these social determinants have historically affected access to AI/AN health care and have impacted AI/AN students' access to education specifically nursing education. - h.
+Describe relevance of the program relating the objectives to the purposes of this NOFO. - i.
+For current recipients, describe the differences between the current and proposed activities. - 2.
 Project Objectives, Work Plan, and Approach